commitment to diversity, equity, inclusion, justice, and accessibility (DEIJA)

 We also acknowledge the history of Hawaiʻi and Native Hawaiian oppression, including awareness of the racism underlying the illegal overthrow of the Hawaiian Kingdom, and we are committed to actualizing an anti-racist, anti-discriminatory workplace.

-Find out more about our JEDI efforts below.
+Find out more about our DEIJA efforts below.

-Please consider a gift to the Oceanography Diversity Fund to support JEDI efforts in our department.
+Please consider a gift to the Oceanography Diversity Fund to support DEIJA efforts in our department.

 From department leadership